LSDRM/VMCGUI/README.md

 ----------

 Ultimately, VMCS is intended to being able to plot datas with a very high time-resolution, up to the fastest existing devices such as 10 GSPS ADC, which means a sample every 0.1 ns.
 But, for now, since graphs plotted in VMCS are using DateAxisItem from the pyqtgraph package, the maximum resolution is the one of timestamp, which is used in the DateAxisItem.
 The timestamp resolution is about 1 µs.
-Another point is that, VMCS works currently in a 1-by-1 sample mode, and between each sample there is a loop to plot the last one taken.
-This loop is pretty long because python is a slow to update each graph, and the travelling data through the interface connection can be very slow too.
-To give an order, this loop has been measured at about 400 ms between each sample with the first version of the _DualPressure - Thermocouple_ kit.
-This kit was using an UART protocol with RS485 standard interface 10 meters long between the computer and the acquisition board, using the following devices and parameters :
+Another point is that, when VMCS works in a 1-by-1 sample mode, a loop is executed between each sample to plot.
+This loop is pretty long because python is slow to update each graph, and the travelling data through the communication line can be very slow too.
+To give an order, this loop has been measured at about 400 ms between each sample with the first version of the _DualPressure - Thermocouple_ kit, which was working in 1-by-1 sample mode.
+This kit was using an UART protocol with RS485 standard on a 10 meters long communication line between the computer and the acquisition board, using the following devices and parameters :
-- a USB to UART bridge (FT231XS) ;
+- a USB to UART bridge chip (FT231XS) ;
-- two RS485 transceivers, at both ends of the interface (MAX14840) ;
+- two RS485 transceivers, at both ends of the line (MAX14840) ;
 - a 24 bits ADC with a sample rate of 2000 SPS (ADS122U04) ;
 - 3 analog sensors ;
 - a 9600 baud rate on communication line ;
-- with 102 bytes exchanged per loop between the computer and the acquisition board, neglecting the usage of GPIOs integrated to the ADC.
+- for a total of 102 bytes exchanged per loop between the computer and the acquisition board, neglecting the usage of GPIOs integrated to the ADC.

 Then, we can calculate that the data exchange on the line contribute for $102\times 8\times 1/9600 = 85\ ms$ per loop theorically.
 This means that the approximative rest of about 315 ms is due to the execution of pythons instructions.
 So the lever to improve the speed rate of the system, is to minimizing the number of python instructions per sample update.
 To perform this, we can consider acquiring multiple samples in a row without asking for each sample, and instead asking for a quantity N of samples.
 Then, the plot(s) in VMCS shall update by bursts of N samples, each separated by the used conversion rate of the ADC.
 In the figure below, I provide an example of an UART frame from the computer (using a USB to UART bridge or other), asking for N samples to the acquisition board.
 Because there is more than 1 sensor on the acquisition board, the ADC will need to switch from the first to the second sensor.
 This is usually performed by rewriting a register in the ADC, which need to send another frame to the ADC.
 Because we don't want to send too much frame from the VMCS interface (which is python-based and slow), we may use a microcontroller between the computer and the ADC, that be in charge of sending those switching sensor frame.